 Entrepreneurial activities in Australia must not be in one of the following categories:

 To be eligible to apply for this visa the applicant must be nominated by an Australian state or Territory of his/her choice.
 This category of visa has two streams:

 Significant Business History Stream.
 The applicant, his/her partner, or both combined must have all of the following:

 The applicant must also be younger than 55 years of age, although a state or territory can waive this requirement if the proposed business will be of exceptional economic benefit to the region where it will operate.

 Venture Capital Entrepreneur Stream.
 To be eligible to apply for the visa under this stream the applicant must meet the following criteria:

 Conclusion.
-If an applicant is able to meet all the requirements of any particular category of visa he/she intends to apply for, then he/she is invited to contact James Tan Immigration Consultants by completing the Assessment Form in this website for a proper assessment to determine whether an application should be lodged with the Department of Immigration & Border Protection.
+If an applicant is able to meet all the requirements of any particular category of visa he/she intends to apply for, then he/she is invited to contact James Tan Immigration Lawyer by completing the Assessment Form in this website for a proper assessment to determine whether an application should be lodged with the Department of Immigration & Border Protection.
 This assessment costs only $150.00 and is credited to the applicant’s fees payable if he/she proceeds to instruct us to proceed with an application.
 In all instances lodgement fees (which can be quite substantial) once paid to the Australian Department of Immigration is non-refundable.
 Therefore the $150.00 assessment fee paid is money well spent.

 Please note that the immigration information provided in this website is a guide only.
-You are advised to contact James Tan Immigration Consultants or the Department of Immigration & Border Protection for specific answers to any question affecting your case.
-For a prompt reply to any query with regard to your case you are invited to submit your confidential completed Assessment Form to James Tan Consultants for an accurate and quick assessment of your specific case.
+You are advised to contact James Tan Immigration Lawyer or the Department of Immigration & Border Protection for specific answers to any question affecting your case.
+For a prompt reply to any query with regard to your case you are invited to submit your confidential completed Assessment Form to James Tan Lawyer for an accurate and quick assessment of your specific case.